 Absolutely not!
 There’s nothing inherently illegal without an Android box.
 It is simply a streaming device running the pure Android operating system.

-Can an Android box play Netflix?
+Can an Android TV box play Netflix?

-Absolutely!
-There’s a catch however.
-Because pure Android was designed to run on smartphones and tablets, it doesn’t necessarily support higher revolutions.
-In fact there is no Android box at the moment that can play Netflix in full HD or 4K video.
+Unlike the NVIDIA Shield TV or Apple TV, pure Android was designed to run on smartphones and tablets, so it doesn’t necessarily support higher resolutions.
+In fact, no Android box at the moment can play Netflix in full HD or 4K video.

 Do you need internet for an Android box?

 Not necessarily.
 You can play video files from your local network, an external hard drive, or a flash drive without needing an internet connection.
 However, if you want to stream content from sources like Netflix, Disney Plus, Amazon Prime Video, or anime streaming sites, you will need to be connected to the internet.

 How long do Android boxes last?

 Similar to smartphones and tablets, the usable life of an Android box is usually between two and four years.